solana-foundation/developer-content/content/guides/advanced/verified-builds.md

 solana-verify build
 ```

+This will copy your environment into a docker container and build it in a
+deterministic way.

+> Make sure that you actually deploy the verified build and don't accidentally
+> overwrite it with `anchor build` or `cargo build-sbf` since these will most
+> likely not result into the same hash and though your verification will fail.

 For projects with multiple programs, you can build a specific program by using
 the library name (not the package name):